AbderrezzakYAHI/RYU_With_Mininet/README.md

 # Master-IR2020
-Topology of Virtual network SDN using python and mininet
+Topology of Virtual network SDN using python and mininet and ryu as remote controller
 # Requirement
 ryu controller version 4.32
 mininet version 2.2.2